 Warmth & Breathability

 Providing a remarkable blend of warmth and breathability, the Heli Three-Finger glove features a plush, removable Bemberg polyester lining that breathes and wicks well.
 The Hestra three-layer polyamide fabric keeps water out while allowing water vapor to escape efficiently.
 As a result, this glove stays warm and dry inside all day long.
-Similar to its cousin the Hestra Heli Mitt, our Editors' Choice winner for winter mittens, it has an additional snow lock closure around the wrist and an extra long cuff that keeps snow out on the deepest of powder days.
+Similar to its cousin the Hestra Heli Mitt, it has an additional snow lock closure around the wrist and an extra long cuff that keeps snow out on the deepest of powder days.

 The three-finger model did not score as high as the Hestra Mitt in warmth because the inner liner features a gloved configuration, while the shell is a lobster claw.
 Typically this means that heat energy can't be generated as efficiently as a full mitten.
-As a result, we found that on the coldest days the Hestra Mitt is warmer than the lobster claw.
-Regardless, in comparison to other gloves out there, like the Arc'teryx Fission Glove - Women's, it is much warmer, providing a nice intermediate level of warmth between a mitten and glove.
+As a result, we found that on the coldest days the Heli Mitt is warmer than the lobster claw.
 Wear it on the coldest days at the resort or in the backcountry when temperatures dip well into the double negatives.